cloudify-cosmo/getcloudify.org/guide/3.1/guide-plugin-creation.md

 In the `plugin` folder you can see a `tests` folder and a `tasks.py` file.

-While this isn't binding, we use the tests folder for our tests and the tasks.py file for the basic tasks the plugin is going to include (as seen [here](#writing-plugin-operations)).
+While this isn't binding, we use the tests folder for our tests and the tasks.py file for the operations the plugin is going to include (as seen [here](#writing-plugin-operations)).

 Any additional functions and classes can be put in different files.